Imageomics/kabr-tools/docs/pipeline/behavior-labeling.md

 Apply machine learning models to classify animal behaviors from mini-scene videos.

 **Parameters:**
-- `--hub`: Hugging Face hub repository containing model files
+- `--hub`: Hugging Face hub repository containing model files.
-- `--config`: Path to configuration file (local or from hub)
+- `--config`: Path to configuration file (local or from hub).
-- `--checkpoint`: Path to model checkpoint file
+- `--checkpoint`: Path to model checkpoint file.
-- `--gpu_num`: Number of GPUs to use (0 for CPU)
+- `--gpu_num`: Number of GPUs to use (0 for CPU).
-- `--miniscene`: Path to mini-scene videos directory
+- `--miniscene`: Path to mini-scene videos directory.
-- `--output`: Path for output CSV file (optional)
+- `--output`: Path for output CSV file (optional).

 ## Next Steps